harvester/harvester/deploy/charts/harvester/README.md

 # Harvester Helm Chart [Development]

-Rancher Harvester is an open source Hyper-Converged Infrastructure(HCI) solution based on Kubernetes.
+Harvester is an open source Hyper-Converged Infrastructure(HCI) solution based on Kubernetes.

 Note: the master branch is under active development, please use the `stable` branch if you need a stable version of the Harvester chart.